Understanding AI Dungeon System Settings

 The Details tab covers additional elements related to your current Adventure.

 You can edit the cover image, Title, Description, Tags, Visibility (Private, Unlisted, or Published), and NSFW status under the Details tab.
-Story Card Import & Export can also be found here.
-Learn more about Story Card Management here →
+Story Card Import & Export can also be found here on desktop.
+Learn more about Story Card Management →

 Gameplay